keras-team/keras-io/examples/vision/md/image_captioning.md

 We saw that the model starts to generate reasonable captions after a few epochs.
-To keep this example easily runnable, we have trained it with a few constraints, like a minimal number of attention heads, no image data augmentation, and no learning rate scheduling.
+To keep this example easily runnable, we have trained it with a few constraints, like a minimal number of attention heads.
 To improve the predictions, you can try changing these training settings and find a good model for your use case.